THE WAY OF THE CROSS

 Jesus is nailed to the Cross

-V. We adore Thee, O Christ, and we bless Thee.
+V. We adore Thee, O Christ, and we praise Thee.

 R. Because by Thy holy Cross, Thou hast redeemed the world.

-Consider Jesus, thrown down upon the cross, He stretched out His arms and offered to His eternal Father the sacrifice of His life for our salvation.
-They nailed His hands and feet, and then, raising the cross, left Him to die in anguish.
+Consider that Jesus, after being thrown down on the cross, extended His hands and offered to His eternal Father the sacrifice of His life for our salvation.
+These barbarians fastened Him with nails, and then, raising the cross, left Him to die in anguish on this infamous gibbet.

 (Kneel)